xihongzhuang/PasswordAsAService/README.md

 Prerequisite:
     this project is based on node.js (written in javascript) install latest node.js before proceed
-    this project was tested orginally on Ubuntu 18.04, but should work on other platform with minor change
+    this project was tested orginally on Ubuntu 18.04, but should work on other platform with minor changes.

 For testing purpose, here we use curl with basic Authentication hardcode with username : admin, password: admin123 HTTP header :